praveenguduri/HadoopEBCDIC/README.md

 # HadoopEBCDIC
-Parse Mainframe EBCDIC Files using Hadoop
+Parse Mainframe EBCDIC Files with copybook in hadoop

 The program uses cobol2j to parse the mainframe files.